-Small Business Development Center, located at 3402 N. Ben Wilson, is part of the largest management assistance program servicing the small business community in the United States.
+Small Business Development Center, located in the University North Building, is part of the largest management assistance program servicing the small business community in the United States.
 The Small Business Administration administers the program while implementation rests with each SBDC state or region through cooperative agreements with local universities.
 To fulfill its mission on strengthening small business by promoting growth and increased productivity, the UHV SBDC provides management and technical counseling and training to the area's small businesses.
 In addition, the university's SBDC provides information services and access to experts in a variety of fields.
 To support regional economic development efforts, the SBDC also forms partnerships with community organizations and local, state, and federal agencies to provide a focal point for broad networks of public and private resources at the community level.
-Phone: ((361)575-8944 or Toll-free: (877)895-7232.
+Phone: (361) 485-4485 or Toll-free: (877) 895-7232.
+Email: [sbdc@uhv.edu](mailto:sbdc@uhv.edu)